 This worksheet aims to help those in relationships open up to their partners.
 It fosters a deeper connection between them.

 By answering the questions, the couple works on developing open and honest communication with each other.
+This will also help the realize what their relationship core values are.

 2. New Friend Scavenger Hunt